bismuthfoundation/hypernode/doc/Notes.md

 Important: see wallet server, add filehandler counts and such for debug/status.

+Extra in status: add cpu% (app and system + ram / disk)

+UFW for Python.

+JWT for client/HN auth? - cf PyJWT, python micro services.

+hn_instance: opt config: what ip to listen on? (default all)

 Since almost all code is async, maybe remove async_prefix we did not enforce everywhere, anyway.
 If so, use the docstring to add "Async" prefix instead to all async functions.